Use this page to learn how climate change is affecting people in Kentucky.

-Compared to people in the United States, people in Kentucky will experience especially increased risks from storm and heat due to climate change over the next 30 years.
+People in Kentucky will experience especially increased risks from precipitation, heat, and flood due to climate change over the next 30 years.
+These risks, through 2050 and beyond, may change depending on how much we reduce emissions in the near future.

-Of the top cities in Kentucky, the city with the highest overall risk is Louisville.
+Of these top cities in Kentucky, the city with the highest overall risk is Louisville.
 The city with the lowest overall risk is Covington.

-Among the lower 48 states, Kentucky's highest ranking is #4 for heat risk.
+Among the lower 48 states, Kentucky's highest ranking is #7 for storm risk.

 See our fire ranking methodology.